Joshua Hong Golf

 His development has involved structured training schedules, repetitive skill work, and regular technical feedback from coaches.
 He currently competes as a member of the UTSA men’s golf program, maintaining a process-driven approach to collegiate competition.

-Joshua maintains full NCAA eligibility and operates in accordance with all university, conference, and federal regulations.
+Joshua maintains full NCAA eligibility and operates in accordance with university, conference, and applicable federal regulations.
+All NIL-related activity remains aligned with institutional compliance frameworks and conference bylaws in order to maintain NCAA eligibility and amateur status.

-Compliance Note: As an international student-athlete (F-1 visa), NIL-related opportunities are considered in alignment with institutional compliance policies and academic and athletic commitments.
+Compliance Note: As an international student-athlete (F-1 visa), NIL-related opportunities are reviewed and structured in accordance with applicable federal immigration guidance and university compliance procedures.
+All external activity remains subject to eligibility requirements while academic and athletic priorities remain unchanged.